withastro/astro/.changeset/forty-eggs-raise.md

 '@astrojs/partytown': patch
 ---

-Allows overriding the `lib` option
+Adds the ability to override the `lib` option in `astro.config.mjs`